-Three of NMHC's Emerging Leaders went head to head at the NMHC Annual Meeting last month in our version of Shark Tank.
-The three-Nickolay Bochilo of Bell Partners, Graham Carpenter with Pollack Shores Real Estate Group, and Mark Bates-each pitched a deal to a team of seasoned industry executives in attempt to claim the Young Gun mantle for 2015.
+Three of NMHC’s Emerging Leaders went head to head at the NMHC Annual Meeting last month in our version of Shark Tank.
+The three- Andy Green of Tri-Bridge Residential, Cliff Chandler with Greystar, and John Gray with Lennar--each pitched a deal to a team of seasoned industry executives in attempt to claim the Young Gun mantle for 2016.

-This year's Annual Meeting Emerging Leaders registration option sold out as expected and enabled 200 Emerging Leaders to network with and learn from the industry's leading executives.
-The event kicked off with an Emerging Leaders meet and greet the first night of the conference and then proceeded with two days of deal making and inspirational keynotes.
+This year’s Emerging Leaders registration option sold out as expected and enabled 250 Emerging Leaders to network with and learn from the industry’s leading executives.

 Get more key takeaways from the event and access to the presentations here or check out the photo album on our Flikr page.